 - Drain and chop tomatoes—save the juice and set aside.
 Cut the steaks into smaller serving size pieces and rub with seasonings.
 Arrange steaks in slightly overlapping layer.

 - Mix steak sauce with the tomato juice and cornstarch.
 Sprinkle all other ingredients over steak then pour juice over all.
 Fold the foil over and seal tightly so no steam will escape.

-Bake at 375 degrees for at least two hours.
+- Bake at 375 degrees for at least 2 hours.
 I have sometimes doubled this recipe.
-When doing so, I bake it for at least four hours.
+When doing so, I bake it for at least 4 hours.
 Remove from oven and let rest while preparing mashed potatoes or rice.